m-alzam/responsive-material-drawer/readme.md

-# Responsive web design with Material
+# Responsive layout with Material
-## An implem that toggles between types of navigation drawer at a breakpoint

-This file template sets up the `webpack` configuration and installs the `npm` packages required to get Material Components for the Web up and running.
-It simply displays a Material button that says "Hello World"!
+## An example using Material Components for the web to change the navigation layout based on screen width

+This simple website template uses Material Components to implement a permanent navigation drawer for screen widths >900px, and a modal drawer for screen widths <900px.

+Read more about the [Material Design responsive layout grid](https://material.io/design/layout/responsive-layout-grid.html).

 ## Interested in learning more?
 Check out the [Material Components for the Web](https://github.com/material-components/material-components-web) documentation to add more components and styling.